National Facility for Soil-Structure Interaction (SoFSI)

 There is no other facility like this in the UK, and only a handful which perform a similar function across the world.

 Soil-foundation-structure interaction has been identified as a key area in which disproportionate cost savings and value gains can be made.
-This new facility will enable prototype-scale, holistic experimentation of how real soils, foundations and superstructures – such as offshore wind turbines, large span and integral abutment bridges, rail tracks, energy lifelines and nuclear power plants – interact under natural and man-made loads, including traffic and earthquakes.
+This new facility enables prototype-scale, holistic experimentation of how real soils, foundations and superstructures – such as offshore wind turbines, large span and integral abutment bridges, rail tracks, energy lifelines and nuclear power plants – interact under natural and man-made loads, including traffic and earthquakes.

-The SoFSI facility will comprise:
+The SoFSI facility comprises:

 - 6m x 4m biaxial shaking table with a 50t capacity, capable of meeting BELLCORE test standards with a peak acceleration at 2g and maximum frequency of 50Hz